 Johnson Lake

-Johnson Lake is off the road to Lake Minnewanka, and it’s a popular spot for ice skating while conditions last.
+Johnson Lake is off the road to Lake Minnewanka, and it’s a popular spot for ice skating while conditions last, and due to its size it’s often one of the first lakes to freeze over in Banff.
 Like many natural lakes around Banff for ice skating, it has a small window of time when ice skating is possible here.

 Skating at Johnson Lake means you get fantastic views of Mount Cascade while skating.
 There’s also a hidden rope swing on Johnson Lake.
 It’s intended for jumping into the lake in the summer, but it is pretty fun to swing on it and skate off!